Fast and frequent service within the Stockton Metropolitan Area (SMA)

 Please check bus schedules for up-to-date hours of operation.

-Reservations for Dial-A-Ride must be made one to two days in advance.
+Reservations for paratransit service must be made one to two days in advance.
 To schedule a ride or check your ride status, please call (209) 943-1111, option 2, option 2.

 Arrival & Departure

 RTD provides curb-to-curb service.
 Each passenger is given five minutes to board the bus once the driver arrives.
-Due to the special requirements of the service, passengers may be picked up any time between their scheduled time and up to 30 minutes after.
+The reservationist will quote a 30-minute pick-up window.
+Passengers may be picked up any time between the 30-minute arrival window.

 Attendants

-A Dial-A-Ride passenger who qualifies for an attendant may be escorted by one.
-When making your reservation, please notify the reservationist if you will be accompanied by an attendant.
-Attendants ride free.
+An ADA-certified passenger who qualifies for a Personal Care Attendant (PCA) may be escorted by one.
+When making your reservation, please notify the reservationist if you will be accompanied by PCA.
+PCAs ride free.
 You may also schedule a companion to ride with you (subject to seating availability); companions must pay the regular fare.

 Cancellations

 Cancellations may be made any day prior to your scheduled ride by calling (209) 943-1111, option 2, option 2.
 Same-day cancellations require at least a two-hour notice.
-Please make sure to call before the two hours so that the reservation agent has enough time to enter the cancellation into the system, otherwise it will be considered a no-show.
+Please make sure to call before the two hours so that the reservation agent has enough time to enter the cancellation into the system, otherwise, it will be considered a late cancelation.
+Excessive late cancelations can lead to penalties including suspension from service.

 No-Shows